Temporary events and apply for a Temporary Event Notice (TEN)

 Someone who holds a personal licence is able to serve up to 50 TENs a year, including up to 10 late TENs, at a variety of premises.

-A non-personal licence holder is able to serve up to 5 TENs, including up to 2 late TENs, a year.
-The notice includes details of the event, the applicant and the licensable activities proposed.
+A non-personal licence holder is able to serve up to five TENs, including up to two late TENs, a year.
+The notice includes details of the event, the location, the person serving the notice and the licensable activities proposed.

 For more information on TENs please see our Frequently Asked Questions (below).